-If you’re on the market for a high quality travel rewards option, the RBC Avion has likely crossed your radar.
-RBC’s flagship card packs a big sign up punch, offering 15,000 bonus points upon application approval for a limited time, along with the first year’s annual fee waived, and extensive travel benefits and insurance.
+If you’re on the market for a high quality travel rewards option, the RBC Royal Bank® Visa Infinite‡ Avion® has likely crossed your radar.
+RBC’s flagship card packs a big sign up punch, offering 25,000 bonus points upon application approval for a limited time, along with the first year’s annual fee waived, and extensive travel benefits and insurance.
 This card carries a $120 annual fee.

-RBC’s biggest selling point is the instant opportunity to fly, as their sign up bonus qualifies for a short-haul flight.
+RBC’s biggest selling point is the instant opportunity to fly, as their sign up bonus alone qualifies for a short-haul flight.
 However, its one-for-one earning potential and flexible redemption process make it a decent everyday option, long after that initial flight.
 Check out our breakdown of what’s great – and not so great – about this travel rewards card, and whether it’s a good fit for your wallet.

 Note: This is a Visa Infinite Tier card – cardholders must have a good credit score to qualify, personal income requirements of $60,000 or a total family income of $100,000.
 Cardholders also have access to Visa Infinite benefits, including a 24-hour daily concierge, plus discounts and offers on dining and entertainment.